 "Administrators should model respecting others' time, too.
 I recently read where a university president instructed the staff that no one should send a text or an email to someone they are supervising after 6:00pm.
 What a good idea, I thought, and wished that I had done this.
-I'm sure that I had done this!"
+I'm sure that the teachers at my school wished even more that I had done this!"